Aahna-Shresth/Aahna-Shresth/About_me.md

 ### Fun fact
-- ⚡I am pursuing PGDSMA, which empowers me to leverage advanced statistical methods and machine learning to solve complex problems and drive data-driven decision-making in various fields.
+- ⚡I am pursuing PGDSMA from Indian Statistical Institute, which empowers me to leverage advanced statistical methods and machine learning to solve complex problems and drive data-driven decision-making in various fields.